imolein/emoji-downloader/README.md

 Useable options:
-  -d FOLDER      Define the folder where the downloaded emoji's are stored (default: /tmp) -ap API PATH   Define the custom emoji api path (defaul: /api/v1/custom_emojis) -h             Shows this message
+  -d FOLDER      Define the folder where the downloaded emoji's are stored (default: /tmp) -ap API PATH   Define the custom emoji api path (defaul: /api/v1/custom_emojis) -et            Generates the emoji.txt which is needed for Pleroma -h             Shows this message
   -v             Verbose - shows a message per downloaded emoji

 ```

 If you cloned this repository and installed only the dependencies with luarocks, you can use it the same way as described above, but with .lua file extension at the end: